-329. In the U.S. corn market, both domestic demand and supply curves are relatively inelastic, especially in the short run.
+324. In the U.S. corn market, both domestic demand and supply curves are relatively inelastic, especially in the short run.
 Elasticity measures the degree of responsiveness in supply or demand to price changes.
 If both the supply and demand curves are inelastic, then for each curve it will take a relatively large change in price to effect a change in quantity demanded or supplied.
 This is shown in the left panel of the diagram below where the U.S. domestic demand for corn is represented as schedule $US_D$ and the domestic supply is labeled as $US_S$ .
 Both of these curves are inelastic as drawn.
 The horizontal difference between the supply ( $US_S$ ) and demand ( $US_D$ ) at world price ( $P{US}$ ) is the amount of corn exported.

-330. The right hand panel of the diagram shows the market for U.S. corn exports.
-The U.S. export supply curve shown to the world market is labeled as $US{ES}$ .
+325. The right hand panel of the diagram shows the market for U.S. corn exports.
+The U.S. export supply curve shown to the world market is labeled as USES.
 This curve is based on the U.S. domestic supply and demand curves in the left hand panel.
-For any price above the point where $US_D$ and $US_S$ intersect in the left hand panel there is excess domestic corn that is supplied to the world market according to the schedule $US{ES}$ in the right hand panel.
-The world demand for U.S. corn is shown by the curve $ROW{ED}$ in the right hand panel.
+For any price above the point where USD and USS intersect in the left hand panel there is excess domestic corn that is supplied to the world market according to the schedule USES in the right hand panel.
+The world demand for U.S. corn is shown by the curve ROWED in the right hand panel.
 This includes demand from China.
-Following the MIR162 ban the $ROW{ED}$ curve shifts left as shown by the arrows in the right hand panel.
-An inward shift of the global demand for U.S. corn reduces exports from the U.S. The intersection of the shrunken $ROW{ED}$ curve and $US_S$ determines the volume of trade after the MIR162 ban.
+Following the MIR162 ban the ROWED curve shifts left as shown by the arrows in the right hand panel.
+An inward shift of the global demand for U.S. corn reduces exports from the U.S. The intersection of the shrunken ROWED curve and USS determines the volume of trade after the MIR162 ban.
 U.S. corn exports are reduced by a fixed volume due to a foreign market closing, and the U.S. price falls to P'US.
 The drop in price is relatively large even if the shrinkage in exports is a small share of production, because the price must fall to clear a market in which both supply and demand are inelastic.

-331. Under the bedrock economic law of supply and demand, for an exportable good, when there is less foreign demand for a product, particularly one with a relatively inelastic demand and supply curves, the price is lower than it otherwise would be.

-332. As a result, all U.S. corn Producers and Non-Producers who priced corn after November 2013 have received a lower price for their corn than they would have received if China's imports of U.S. corn had not effectively stopped.

-333. Producers were not the only ones to suffer the impact of lost sales or sales at lower prices than they would have received if China's imports of U.S. corn had not effectively stopped.
-Grain elevators, which buy from farmers and re-sell further down the supply chain, similarly suffered losses from the drop in corn prices, as well as reduced volumes and reduced margins.
-And, to the extent that exporters, including Trans Coastal, have purchased corn or DDGS in order to re-sell in the export market, they also suffered losses when the price of corn and DDGS fell.
+- 326. Under the bedrock economic law of supply and demand, for an exportable good, when there is less foreign demand for a product, particularly one with a relatively inelastic demand and supply curves, the price is lower than it otherwise would be. - 327.
+As a result, all U.S. corn Producers and Non-Producers who priced corn after November 2013 have received a lower price for their corn than they would have received if China's imports of U.S. corn had not effectively stopped. - 328.
+Producers were not the only ones to suffer the impact of lost sales or sales at lower prices than they would have received if China's imports of U.S. corn had not effectively stopped.
+Grain elevators, including Winnsboro, Express Grain and the elevator members of the Class, which buy from farmers and re-sell further down the supply chain similarly suffered losses from the drop in corn prices, as well as reduced volumes and reduced margins.
+And, to the extent that exporters, including Trans Coastal and the exporter members of the Class, have purchased corn or DDGS in order to re-sell in the export market, they also suffered losses when the price of corn and DDGS fell.